austin047/udacity-beta-nodejs-store-backend/README.md

 - Copy the `.env.example` file and rename to `.env`: NB, this file is needed for both docker and your server

-- Run `docker-compose up` - builds the images if the images do not exist and starts the containers
+- Run `docker-compose up` - builds the image if the images do not exist and starts the containers.
+Posgress Database run in the container on port 5432

 - Run `yarn` - to install all project dependencies